gbif/hp-swissnatcoll/en/data-aggregator-faqs.md

 ## Are there fields in Data Aggregator that are not part of Darwin Core?

 Some of the fields in DAGI have been borrowed from other sources (e.g. [MIDS](https://www.tdwg.org/community/cd/mids/){:target="_blank"}, GBIF Swiss Node) or have been homemade to answer specific needs of our swiss institutions (e.g. our swiss coordinates systems).
+These attributes can't be yet published on GBIF (because GBIF does not have the structure for them).
+However some are used in DAGI during the encoding.

 Here is a table with those fields and their definition: